kumarkunalbd/Git-Mobiliya/Readme.md

 - git status: Compare the status of various file in git staging area, working directory and currrent branch
 - git commit: Commit the changes from Stagiung area to current branch
 - git log: show the history of various commits.
+- git checkout: final clarification what git checkout does.
+This descrition was added after adding descritpion about stash command in stahs branch.

 # Commit messages
     - use default editor vim to tyope commit messagees and the esc+wq